Nintendo Switch Release Date and Price Revealed for ‘Pokemon Unite’

 Pokemon Unite is not an RPG, but rather resembles Multiplayer Online Battle Arena (MOBA) games like League of Legends or Dota.
 Instead of playing as a trainer, you will take direct control of your favorite pocket monsters and use them to fight against other players in five-a-side matches.

-The basic premise is that you must battle rival Pokemon, some of which will be wandering A.I. and others who will be controlled by the player.
+The primary notion is that you must face rival Pokemon, some of whom will be roving A.I. and others who will be controlled by the user.
 If you succeed in defeating your opponents, you will absorb their “Aeos” and must then travel to the opposing control point to deposit these points.
 Consider it similar to scoring a goal, but instead of tossing balls, you’ll be using mystical energy obtained from fallen adversaries.

 You’ll be able to level up your favorite fighter over time by improving their move set, increasing their stats, and equipping them with new stuff.
 Not to mention that you may personalize their appearance with charming skins.